Nancypatel1103/ComplianceClient/ACCESS-POINT/access_point.md

 4. From here you can make changes in the system.
 From there you can change the **Device name, UPNP, Airtime fairness, Rogue AP detection, and Application detection**.
 5. **UPNP, Airtime fairness, Rogue AP detection, and Application Detection** are inactive.

-    **1. UPNP**:- Universal Plug and Play, or UPNP, is a set of networking protocols that allow devices on a local network to easily discover and communicate with each other5.
+    **1. UPNP**:- Universal Plug and Play, or UPNP, is a set of networking protocols that allow devices on a local network to easily discover and communicate with each other.
 Users set up and maintain their network devices more easily thanks to UPNP.
 UPNP is used in the context of an access point or home router to automatically set up the results necessary for devices to connect to each other.

-    **2. Airtime fairness8**:- Airtime Fairness is a feature in wireless networking, including Access Points (APs), that aims to ensure equitable distribution of available airtime among connected devices.
+    **2. Airtime fairness**:- Airtime Fairness is a feature in wireless networking, including Access Points (APs), that aims to ensure equitable distribution of available airtime among connected devices.
 The goal is to optimize network performance by preventing one device from dominating the airwaves and degrading the experience for other devices in the same network.
 This feature is particularly relevant in environments with a mix of devices with varying capabilities and data transfer requirements.

    **3. Rogue AP Detection**:- Rogue Access Point (AP) Detection is a security feature implemented in wireless networks, including Access Points, to identify and mitigate the presence of unauthorized or rogue access points within the network.
 A rogue access point is an unauthorized wireless access point that has been installed on a network without the knowledge or approval of the network administrator.
 These rogue APs can pose security risks, as they may create vulnerabilities, allow unauthorized access to the network, or facilitate attacks.